Rakel Surlien

-Rakel Surlien (born 10 February 1944) is a Norwegian judge, civil servant and politician for the Centre Party.
+Rakel Surlien (10 February 1944 – 29 July 2025) was a Norwegian judge, civil servant and politician for the Centre Party.

-Biography
+Life and career

 Surlien was the Minister of Environmental Affairs from 1983 to 1986 during Kåre Willoch's second term as prime minister.
-From 1987 to she was a judge at Borgarting Court of Appeal in Oslo.
+From 1987 she was a judge at Borgarting Court of Appeal in Oslo.
 She was Director of the Independent Judicial Commission, reporting to the High Commissioner of Bosnia and Herzegovina 2001–2004.
 Thereafter she was a judge at Borgarting until 2016.
-During the same period she was appointed an ad hoc member of the Efta Competition Agency.
+During the same period, she was appointed an ad hoc member of the Efta Competition Agency.
+Surlien died on 29 July 2025, at the age of 81.